 When a game releases, it takes on a wholly different form.
 It ceases to be a project or end goal only accessible internally, and becomes something that, through each player, grows to be infinitesimal in variations of experience - especially if it was designed to immerse and encourage creative thinking.
 One such game is The Elder Scrolls V: Skyrim, released in 2011 by Bethesda Softworks.
 A sprawling fantasy role-playing game - RPG - that places the player in a living, breathing digital world with the freedom to do whatever they wish, Skyrim was a smash success and is widely regarded as the foundation to build modern RPGs from in terms of player interaction, design and escapism.

-But what if the developers of Skyrim weren't the only ones capable of making such immersive, inspiring and curiosity-piquing environments and experiences?
-What if there was additional content for the sprawling world of Skyrim, just waiting to be discovered - and it was made purely by admirers of the game?
-Enter the fans - they're fiercely passionate, committed and increasingly integral to the lasting appeal of countless games, including Skyrim.
-Some game developers encourage and welcome the creation of custom content by fans for titles they've released as a way of stretching the appeal and public consumption of a game beyond a normal "trending" lifespan.
+But what if the game's developers weren't the only ones capable of making such immersive, inspiring and curiosity-piquing environments and experiences?
+What if there was additional content for Skyrim's sprawling world just waiting to be discovered - and it was made purely by admirers of the game?
+Enter the fans - they're fiercely passionate, committed and increasingly integral to the lasting appeal of their favourite titles.
+Some developers encourage and welcome the creation of custom content by fans for titles they've released as a way of stretching the appeal and public consumption of a game beyond a normal "trending" lifespan.
 These modifications, or mods, range in scope from texture re-colourings and minor tweaks to entire new environments and experiences (quests, events) complete with recorded dialogue, a fleshed-out story, and integration with the base or "vanilla" game content.

 One of the most recently well-received mods released for Skyrim is a very special project called Clockwork.
 It's a sprawling, grand, and borderline insanely-detailed project that seeks to take your breath away as a player immersed in an ever-expanding world.
 And it likely will.
 Without spoiling any major aspects of the storyline associated with the mod, allow me to divulge a brief summary of the project.